310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
 Oh?
-Could it be that you’re feeling lonely~?
-Cuz he’s not paying attention to you~♪
+Could it be that you’re feeling lonely\~?
+Cuz he’s not paying attention to you\~♪
 {% endbubble %}

 {% bubble Midori %}
-…
+…………
 {% endbubble %}

 {% bubble Shinobu %}